Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex - PC/README.md

 Used for Patch and Demo, as well as the core setup.

 Full credits should be the same as the final game, located in Credits.DX

+A number of official translations teams had to be involved as well, if you know anything about them please let us know!

 ### Caustic Creative (Creators of Revision):